Access to a Postgres server

 - Launch a Postgres server (Docker)

-- Create a database socket and tunnel.
+- Create a database socket and link it to our connector

 1 Run a local Postgres server with docker